rishikesanr/Sports-Prediction-Analytics/README.md

 Pre-requisities:<br><br>
 -- MongoDB is installed, and  open to all requests at port: 27017<br>
+-- Postgresql is installed, and open to all requests at port: 5432 (Optional, if Grafana is inactive, credentials can also be changed using util files)
 -- Miniconda is installed <br> (For mac, follow the below miniconda installation using brew)

 ```bash